 If I have suspect Tupperware items, what should I do with them?

-As a result, I would recommend not using this item or any other vintage Tupperware items for any food use purposes.
-Here’s my post about disposing of items that test positive for high levels of toxic heavy metals.
+Because of the concern for the presence of toxic heavy metals in these items (especially in the oranges, yellows and greens!)
+I would recommend not using this item or any other vintage Tupperware items for any food use purposes.
+Here’s my post about what to do with items that test positive for high levels of toxic heavy metals.

 What is “Vintage”?